 Natalie is the Head of Theater Design & Technology in the Ira Brind School of Theater Arts at the University of the Arts in Philadelphia.
 She has been a faculty member or guest artist at Bard College, Muhlenberg College, Hofstra University, the University of New Haven, NYU/Tisch, Brooklyn College, the Lincoln Center Director’s Lab, as a Visiting Lecturer in Theater at Williams College, and as the Visiting Assistant Professor of Performance Design and Technology at Alfred University.

 In addition to her design work, Natalie is the Associate Producer and a founding company member of Polybe + Seats and an Associate Artist of Target Margin Theater.
 She was the associate producer of American Realness, a festival of contemporary performance curated by Ben Pryor/tbspMGMT, from 2012-2015.
 Natalie also has extensive production management experience on dance and theater projects throughout the US and internationally.

 Natalie was the winner of the Apollo Lighting 2011 Standing O Award, a Live Design Magazine 2008 Young Designer to Watch, and a Rolex Mentors and Protégés Arts Initiative 2014 nominee.
-Natalie is a contributing writer for both Live Design Magazine and Stage Directions.
+Natalie is a contributing writer for Live Design.
 BA: Columbia.
 MFA: NYU/Tisch.
-Member USA 829.
+Member: USA 829.